nismod/smif/docs/concept.rst

 the inputs.
 The :class:`smif.abstract.SectorModel` is used to wrap an individual simulation model, and provides a uniform API to other parts of **smif**.

-An input can correspond to:

-- model parameters, whose source is either from a scenario, or from the outputs from another model (a dependency)
-- model state (not yet implemented)